This post may contain affiliate links from which i can earn a commission

 These are essential for keeping hormone production working smoothly.
 Hormones travel through the blood and control all our metabolic processes.
 Keeping them balanced is vital for our health.

-Fat is great for keeping you feeling fuller longer and in doing so helps knock out those cravings.
-Omega-3 fatty acids have anti-inflammatory properties that work well to relieve symptoms of menopause.
+Fat is great for keeping you feeling fuller longer and in doing so helps knock out those cravings making it easier to maintain a healthy weight.
+Omega-3 fatty acids have anti-inflammatory properties that keep your blood pressure healthy which in turn relieves hot flashes.
 The best fats to add to your diet include coconut oil, olive oil, avocado, nuts, seeds, fatty fish such as salmon (that contain Omega-3).

 Matcha is chock full of antioxidants which improve stress and inflammation.